Sean Moriarty – PLC, Portobello, Physiotherapy

 Sean knew that points and the CAO wouldn’t get him to where he wanted to go.

-He went down the PLC route, taking a course in pre-university physiotherapy in Colaiste Íde and, on completion, came across Portobello Institute’s BSC in Sports Therapy.
+He went down the PLC route, taking a course in pre-university physiotherapy in Colaiste Íde and, on completion, came across Portobello Institute’s BSc (Hons) in Sports Therapy.

-Because of his PLC completion, Sean was able to avail of advanced entry into second year of our BSc in Sports Therapy.
+Because of his PLC, Sean was able to avail of Portobello Institute’s advanced entry into the second year of his BSc in Sports Therapy.
+Many students with relevant further education qualifications can avail of this route at Portobello Institute, to fast-track your success.

 Sean completed the remaining two years of the course and there were many aspects which he found helpful.